Universal Login Page Customization

-- Lock, Auth0's drop-in login and signup widget
+- Lock for Web, Auth0's drop-in login and signup widget

-- Or, a custom user interface that you have created directly tying into the Authentication API.
+- Or, a custom user interface that you have created which directly ties into the Authentication API.

 When to Implement Lock vs. a Custom UI

 Below is a quick overview of reasons you might want to use Lock, versus using an Auth0 SDK or the authentication API.
 There are details about each option (Lock, Auth0 SDKs, Authentication API) below the table, to assist you in finding the right way to implement Auth0 in your application!

 |Desired UI Attributes:||Lock||Custom UI|